Pakistan warns India planning ‘surgical strike’ against it

 There were no immediate reports of casualties in Kashmir.

-Associated Press writer Aijaz Hussain contributed to this story from Sri Nagar, India.
+Associated Press writers Aijaz Hussain Sri Nagar, India, and Edith M Lederer contributed to this report.

 By MUNIR AHMED